-The 6 Best Caribbean Islands for Families with Kids
+The 6 Best Caribbean Islands for Families and Kids

 No matter what kind of kids you have, there’s an island on this list that will satisfy them – and you too.

-Before we get to the list, here are some general tips for your trip:
+Jump straight to the list, or first check out some tips for your Caribbean island trip:

 Tips for a Caribbean Vacation with Kids